-- Withhold all food and treats after 8:00pm. - Water may be left down after this time period. - If you are currently administering any medications, vitamins and/or injections, Withhold the morning doses unless otherwise instructed by the doctor.
+- Withhold all food and treats after 9:00pm. - Water may be left down after this time period. - If you are currently administering any medications, vitamins and/or injections,

+Withhold the morning doses unless otherwise instructed by the doctor.

 Please make arrangements for your pet to be dropped off on the morning of scheduled surgery, unless other arrangements have been made in advance.
-For example, new clients are required to have a pre-surgical visit prior to the morning of procedure and may not have an appointment until later.
+For example, new clients are required to have a presurgical visit the morning of procedure and may not have an appointment until later.
 At time of drop off, our team will be happy to answer any questions/concerns and collect the enclosed/completed Authorization Form.

 Our veterinary nurse will escort your pet to the surgical prepping area to wait for their surgery.
-If you have elected any of the recommended blood tests, the veterinarian will collect all blood samples and tests prior to surgery.
+If you have elected any of the recommended blood tests, our nurse will collect all blood samples and tests prior to surgery.